Mupirocin: Resistance

 Shortly after the clinical use of mupirocin began, strains of Staphylococcus aureus that were resistant to mupirocin emerged, with nares clearance rates of less than 30% success.
 Two distinct populations of mupirocin-resistant S. aureus were isolated.
 One strain possessed low-level resistance (MuL: MIC = 8–256 mg/L), and another possessed high-level resistance (MuH: MIC > 256 mg/L).
-Resistance in the MuL strains is probably due to mutations in the organism's wild-type isoleucyl-tRNA synthetase.
-In E. coli IleRS, a single amino acid mutation was shown to alter mupirocin resistance.
+Resistance in the MuL strains is probably due to mutations in the organism's wild-type isoleucyl-tRNA synthetase (IleS).
+In E. coli IleS, a single amino acid mutation was shown to alter mupirocin resistance.
 MuH is linked to the acquisition of a separate Ile synthetase gene, MupA.
 Mupirocin is not a viable antibiotic against MuH strains.
-Other antibiotic agents, such as azelaic acid, nitrofurazone, silver sulfadiazine, and ramoplanin have been shown to be effective against MuH strains.
+Other antibiotic agents, such as azelaic acid, nitrofurazone, silver sulfadiazine, and ramoplanin, have been shown to be effective against MuH strains.

 Most strains of Cutibacterium acnes, a causative agent in the skin disease acne vulgaris, are naturally resistant to mupirocin.

-Most strains of Pseudomonas fluorescens are also resistant to mupirocin as they produce the antibiotic and it’s possible other species of Pseudomonas may be resistant as well.
+Most strains of Pseudomonas fluorescens are also resistant to mupirocin as they produce the antibiotic and it's possible other species of Pseudomonas may be resistant as well.

 The mechanism of action of mupirocin differs from other clinical antibiotics, rendering cross-resistance to other antibiotics unlikely.
 However, the MupA gene may co-transfer with other antibacterial resistance genes.
 This has been observed already with resistance genes for triclosan, tetracycline, and trimethoprim.
 It may also result in overgrowth of non-susceptible organisms.

+A second type of high-level resistant synthetase was discovered in 2012 and termed MupB.
+It was found in a Canadian MRSA isolate "MUP87" and is probably located on a nonconjugative plasmid.

 Mechanism of action

-Pseudomonic acid inhibits isoleucine tRNA synthetase in bacteria, leading to depletion of isoleucyl-tRNA and accumulation of the corresponding uncharged tRNA.
+Pseudomonic acid (mupirocin) inhibits isoleucine—tRNA ligase in bacteria, leading to depletion of isoleucyl-tRNA and accumulation of the corresponding uncharged tRNA.
 Depletion of isoleucyl-tRNA results in inhibition of protein synthesis.
 The uncharged form of the tRNA binds to the aminoacyl-tRNA binding site of ribosomes, triggering the formation of (p)ppGpp, which in turn inhibits RNA synthesis.
 The combined inhibition of protein synthesis and RNA synthesis results in bacteriostasis.
 This mechanism of action is shared with furanomycin, an analog of isoleucine.

+Inhibition of the tRNA ligase/synthase is brought by the structural similarity between the molecule's monic acid "head" part and isoleucyl-adenylate (Ile-AMS).
+The unique 9-hydroxynonanoic acid "tail" wraps around the enzyme and further stabilizes the complex, keeping the catalytic part stuck.
+Mupirocin is able to bind to bacterial and archaeal versions of the enzyme, but not eukaryotic versions.